-British airline Virgin Atlantic plans to cut 3150 jobs and move its flying program from London Gatwick to Heathrow airport as it counts the cost of the COVID-19 pandemic.
+British airline Virgin Atlantic plans to cut 3150 jobs and move its London Gatwick operations to Heathrow airport as it counts the cost of the COVID-19 pandemic.

 The spread of the novel coronavirus has virtually brought airports around the globe to a standstill, leaving airlines taking drastic steps to make savings.

-Virgin Atlantic chief executive Shai Weiss said the pandemic was the most devastating event in the airline's history.
+Virgin Atlantic chief executive Shai Weiss says the pandemic is the most damaging event in the airline's history.

-"To safeguard our future and emerge a sustainably profitable business, now is the time for further action to reduce our costs, preserve cash and to protect as many jobs as possible," Weiss said in a statement on Tuesday.
+""We have weathered many storms since our first flight 36 years ago, but none has been as devastating as COVID-19 ... now is the time for further action to reduce our costs, preserve cash and to protect as many jobs as possible," Weiss said in a statement on Tuesday.